 Motor Carrier Safety Association (FMSCA) found that truckers who text

 behind the wheel were 23.3 times more likely to experience a crash, near-crash,

 or lane crossover—and this could result in deadly consequences for

 Hurt By a Distracted Truck Driver?
 Call Us for Help.

 If you or someone you love was injured in a

-trucking accident, you need an experienced Broward County accident attorney on your side.
+trucking accident, you need a Fort Lauderdale truck accident attorney on your side.
+To learn

 more about your legal options, call us at (954) 715-4511 for a free consultation.